LucaCagnini/LB2_project_Group_3/Data_Preparation/README.md

   The same output files ( [positive_cluster.tsv](./pos_cluster/pos_cluster.tsv), [positive_rep_seq.fasta](./pos_cluster/pos_rep_seq.tsv), [neg_all_seq.fasta](./pos_cluster/pos_all_seq.tsv ) was obtained using as input *positive_dataset.fasta*. ù

 ### Results
+results filtered from a proper [script](./output_recap.ipynb) are visualised below:

  | Non-redundant positives | Non-redundant negatives | N-r negatives with helix transmembrane |
 |--------------------------|-------------------------|----------------------------------------|
 |          1093            |          8934           |             636                        |

 ---

+### Data Splitting Strategy

+To ensure proper training and unbiased evaluation, the dataset is divided as follows:

+- **Training vs. Benchmarking sets**
+  - Randomly assign **80%** of both positive and negative sequences to the **training set**.
+  - Assign the remaining **20%** of both positive and negative sequences to the **benchmarking (holdout) set**.

+- **Cross-validation on training data**
+  - Build **5-fold cross-validation subsets** from the training set.
+  - Each split preserves the overall **positive/negative ratio**.
+  - Store information about the cross-validation subset each protein belongs to, so results remain reproducible.